WHAT IS ROTC?

 - The program begins with the General Military Course.
 As a freshman or sophomore, you'll normally attend one hour of class and two hours of Leadership Laboratory each week.
 As a freshman, you'll study the history and values of the Air Force in the modern world; as a sophomore you’ll build foundation for Air Force leadership concepts.
 Before entering the Professional Officer Course, you'll attend a two-week Field Training that offers you a firsthand look at the Air Force environment.

 - During your junior and senior years, you'll complete the Professional Officer Course where you will study management principles, national defense policy, as well as manage, organize, direct, and evaluate the cadet wing activities.
 During Leadership Laboratory, you will learn about Air Force customs and courtesies, develop leadership and management skills and explore U.S. Air Force and U.S. Space Force officer career opportunities.

 - When you complete the ROTC program and receive your degree, you will commission as a 2nd Lieutenant in the U.S. Air Force or the U.S. Space Force.
 Non-flying officers commit to an average of 4-years on active duty, Combat Systems Officers serve 6 years after training, and pilots serve 10 years after training.

-- Must be enrolled full-time in an accredited college that hosts or has a cross-town agreement with an AFROTC detachment.
+- Enroll full-time in an accredited college that hosts or has a cross-town agreement with an AFROTC detachment.
+(Check here to see if your college meets this requirement: College Locator)

-- You must participate in both the Aerospace Studies class and Leadership Lab each semester
+- Participate in both the Aerospace Studies class and Leadership Lab each semester